Why wouldn’t you drive electric?

 The same apps will also allow you to schedule charging times and give you a heads-up as to where your nearest public charging stations are, should you need to power up when you're out on a longer journey.

-In the unlikely event that you do get caught short and are left stranded without any charge left in your EV, the Vehicle-to-Load (V2L) feature that can be found in many Kia and MG electric models allows you to recharge your car directly from another EV via the charging cable.
+In the unlikely event that you do get caught short and are left stranded without any charge left in your EV, the Vehicle-to-Load (V2L) feature that can be found in many MG electric models allows you to recharge your car directly from another EV via the charging cable.

 Where can I charge my EV?